pivotal/docs-tap/telemetry/install-telemetry.hbs.md

-# Installing Tanzu Application Platform Telemetry
+# Install Tanzu Application Platform Telemetry

 This topic describes how to install Tanzu Application Platform Telemetry from the Tanzu Application Platform package repository.

 >**Note** VMware recommends installing Tanzu Application Platform Telemetry by using Tanzu Application Platform Profiles.
-See [Components and installation profiles](../about-package-profiles.hbs.md) and [Installing the Tanzu Application Platform Package and Profiles](../install.hbs.md) for more information.
+See [Components and installation profiles](../about-package-profiles.hbs.md) and [Install the Tanzu Application Platform Package and Profiles](../install.hbs.md) for more information.
 Use the following instructions if you do not want to use a profile to install the Tap Telemetry package.

 ## <a id='prereqs'></a>Prerequisites